 $total = 0; $items = $manager->search( $filter ); $items = $manager->search( $filter, ['text'] ); $items = $manager->search( $filter, ['attribute' => ['variant']] ); $items = $manager->search( $filter, , $total );

-The second argument lists the name of the associated domains whose items should be fetched too.
+The second argument lists the names of the associated domains whose items should be fetched, too.
 You can either get all referenced items of the given domain or limit the items by the list type(s) of the reference.
-This is the same as described for getting an item.
+This works the same as getting an item.

 The last argument is a value/result parameter which will contain the total number of items matching the search criteria.
 By default, only the first 100 items are returned.